mleukam/Pipeline-practice/README.md

 This pipeline assumes paired-end WES input in FASTQ format (file_1 and file_2).

 ### Usage ###
-Each step in the pipeline has a PBS script for batch submission to Gardner HPC at UChicago which points to a single BASH shell.
-To use the scripts, ensure the scripts are in the correct directories and that all necessary scripts have had permissions changed to make executable:
+Each step in the pipeline has a PBS script for batch submission to Gardner HPC at UChicago which points to a single BASH shell script.
+To use the scripts, ensure the scripts point to the correct directories and that all necessary scripts have had permissions changed to make executable:

 `chmod +x <SCRIPTNAME>`